Jesus proclaimed that John the Baptist was the greatest Prophet:

 The power God gives to sovereign governments to enact laws is called Magistrate power, also known in American law as the Police Power.
 This is the power to execute orders that issue from the Judicial, Executive and Legislative branches of the government.
 Such governmental power is based on authority backed by prisons, armament, the power of arrest and the ability to seize property.

-Evangelicals are defined here as those who believe in interpreting the Bible as the authors intended for it to be understood.
-The Greek word ecclesia refers to a political assembly of citizens of ancient Greek states.
+Believers or Followers of Christ are defined here as those who believe in interpreting the Bible as the authors intended for it to be understood.
+The Greek word ecclesia referred literally to a political assembly of citizens of ancient Greek states.
 Greek citizens were called out— or summonsed—to periodic meetings for the purpose of conducting public business and to consider laws & decrees proposed by the council.
 The Koinia (i.e., common Greek) word translated as church in most versions of the Bible is ecclesia.
 Thus, the Holy Spirit utilized a common Greek term—Ecclesia—in a manner that inspired an entirely new concept.
 Nevertheless, the text still connotes the earlier sense of governmental power.

-Our use of the Greek term “ecclesia” as used herein is to emphasize the call to exercise administrative and governmental authority.
+Our use of the Greek term “ecclesia” as used herein emphasizes the call to exercise administrative and governmental authority.
 It is important to clarify, however, that the submission to Ecclesia authority is voluntary and not by means of coercive force.
 The only force available to the ecclesia in the U.S. is moral persuasion and the Love of God.

 Many Believers are convinced that we are standing on the verge of a Great Awakening like the one that swept across America in the early 1700s.
 George Whitefield spoke to large crowds in frontier towns where he lifted up his voice to the mountains.
 Ben Franklin tells in his autobiography how he witnessed hundreds of thousands of men and women weeping in repentance at the booming sound of Whitefield’s voice.
 His exhortations to repentance carried over long distances in open air revival meetings.